Giuseppina Brambilla: Life and career

-Brambilla was born in Cassano d'Adda, the daughter of Gerolamo and Angela (née Columbo) Brambilla.
+Brambilla was born in Cassano d'Adda, the daughter of Gerolamo and Angela Brambilla.
 She was the fourth of five sisters, all of whom became opera singers.
 Marietta (1807–1875) was a contralto who specialised in travesti roles.
 Teresa (1813–1895) was a soprano who created the role of Gilda in Rigoletto.
 Both had very prominent careers.
 Annetta (1812–?) and Lauretta (1823–1881) were both sopranos who had lesser careers, appearing primarily in provincial Italian opera houses.
 (Note: Lauretta (or Laura) Brambilla had the shortest career of the five sisters.
 She attended the Milan Conservatory but was very unhappy there and eventually left before finishing her course.
 She appeared on stage in Milan and Venice in 1844–45, but then retired to marry and raise a family.
 She died of cancer at the age of 56.)

 The family moved to Milan in 1828, and Giuseppina had hoped to train at the Milan Conservatory where both Marietta and Teresa had gone.
 However, she was not accepted when she auditioned in 1833 (as one of 28 candidates for 3 places) and consequently studied singing privately.
 Her first public appearance was in Vienna on 13 May 1839 when she sang with her sister Marietta in a concert celebrating the name day of Prince Metternich.
 She made her operatic debut in August 1840 at the Teatro Ricciardi in Bergamo, singing the soprano role of Sinaide in Rossini's Mosè in Egitto, a role she repeated in October of that year at the Teatro Grande in Trieste.
 The following month, she appeared there in the contralto role of Maffio Orsini in Donizetti's Lucrezia Borgia, a role which had been created by her sister Marietta in 1833.